jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 	The Mock application is simple todo application that uses a database to store tasks.
 It uses angular.js on the client and the server side consists of REST services to list, create and update these tasks.

-1. Go thourgh the code a bit to understand the application.
+1. Go through the code a bit to understand the application.

 ### Add dependencies to the maven project